msg-CareerPaths/csharp-training/chapters/workingmode.md

 ## Working Mode

+First you will read some fundamentals about c#.net and .net core.
-The road-map consists of several steps.
-In each step, a set of theoretical concepts are explored, supported by reference documentation, book chapters, tutorials and videos.
-In parallel, a simple application will be built with the learned concepts: a *Products* application.
+Then the road-map will will exercise the theoretical concepts by making some exercises for each chapter.A simple application will be built with the learned concepts: a *Products* application.

 After the learning material for a given step was sufficiently explored, either some new functionality will be added to this application or old functionality will be refactored.